HL7/data-access-policies/input/pagecontent/fineGrainPatientAccess.md

 1. Can we make all of these changes ?
 If so, what is the procedure ?
 2. Should the Data.expressions.expression element be used this way ?
 3. Adding patients to a List using a PATCH request is easy, but removing it is hard since we can't remove a item based on its reference but only using its index (e.g : entry/2), I developped a script that can parse through the List and create the according PATCH request but is there an easier way ?
-4. Sould we use fhirpath expressions instead of jsonpath to refer to elements that we want to remove ?
+4. Should we use fhirpath expressions instead of jsonpath to refer to elements that we want to remove ?
 </div>